goccy/bigquery-emulator/README.md

 We've been implemented the all [BigQuery APIs](https://cloud.google.com/bigquery/docs/reference/rest) except the API to manipulate IAM resources.
 It is possible that some options are not supported, in which case please report them in an Issue.

+## Google Cloud Storage linkage

+BigQuery emulator supports loading data from Google Cloud Storage and extracting table data.
+Currently, only CSV and JSON data types can be used for extracting.
+If you use Google Cloud Storage emulator, please set `STORAGE_EMULATOR_HOST` environment variable.

 ## BigQuery Storage API

 Supports gRPC-based read/write using [BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage).